Eirinintz/Public-library-internship-Sparta/week-01/week-01-report.md

 5) Display the URL/path, paste it into a Web Page, and the messages will be shown

+---

-🎯 Combining a Web Server with MySQL and PHP
+### 🎯 Combining a Web Server with MySQL and PHP

-For MySQL, the following steps apply: ✅
+#### For MySQL, the following steps apply: ✅

-Download the latest version of MySQL and install it
+1) Download the latest version of MySQL and install it

-Create an account and finish the installation
+2) Create an account and finish the installation

-For Web server, the following steps apply: ✅
+#### For Web server, the following steps apply: ✅

-Download an Apache Server without XAMPP or WAMP, extract the folder, and place its contents in the correct path, specifically C:\Apache24 on the local disk
+1) Download an Apache Server without XAMPP or WAMP, extract the folder, and place its contents in the correct path, specifically `C:\Apache24` on the local disk

-In this folder, open the httpd.conf file to make some changes
+2) In this folder, open the httpd.conf file to make some changes

-We made sure that the line Define SRVROOT /Apache24 is set to Define SRVROOT c:/Apache24
+3) We made sure that the line Define SRVROOT /Apache24 is set to Define SRVROOT c:/Apache24

-And finally, we added the following lines if they do not already exist:
+4) And finally, we added the following lines if they do not already exist:

-LoadModule php_module c:/php/php8apache2_4.dll
+`LoadModule php_module c:/php/php8apache2_4.dll`

-AddType application/x-httpd-php .php
+`AddType application/x-httpd-php .php`

-PHPIniDir C:/php, and then we save the file
+`PHPIniDir C:/php`, and then we save the file

-Open the Command Prompt as Administrator and set the correct path to show the following:
+5) Open the Command Prompt as Administrator and set the correct path to show the following:

-httpd cd C:\Apache24\bin, and then
+`httpd cd C:\Apache24\bin`, and then

-httpd.exe -k install, so, apache has been installed
+`httpd.exe -k install`, so, apache has been installed

-In the same Command Prompt, enter:
+6) In the same Command Prompt, enter:

-httpd.exe -k start, to start it
+`httpd.exe -k start`, to start it

-Apache must be in the same path as the PHP folder to run httpd.exe, and finally the message It works appears on a Web Page at localhost
+7) Apache must be in the same path as the PHP folder to run httpd.exe, and finally the message It works appears on a Web Page at localhost